neurodata-arxiv/blci/docs/source/index.rst

     :width: 100px
     :height: 100px

 Welcome to BrainLab-CI (BLCI)!
-BLCI is an continuous integration environment for collaborative, community experiments with data-quality controls and full provenance.
+BLCI is a continuous integration environment for collaborative, community experiments with data-quality controls and full provenance.